5 Skincare Tips for Men with Oily Skin

 If you were Batman, sugar would be equivalent to “The Joker.”
 We all know sugar is the sworn enemy of the human body, and yet somehow it just keeps creeping upon us.

 There are so many names for sugar that it can be kind of confusing when reading packaging, here are just a few to watch out for and avoid when purchasing items from the grocery shelves:

 - Lactose (The form of sugar found in dairy.)

 Sugar can create extreme irritation internally in multiple ways, leading to a bodily response of producing more oil to expel the annoyances and toxins.

 Another insidious thing to avoid: LACTOSE.
 Lactose is found in most dairy products.
-According to a study done by the EADV (European Academy of Dermatology and Venereology) those who consume dairy and sugar daily had a higher rate of acne.
+According to a study done by the EADV (European Academy of Dermatology and Venereology) those who consume dairy and sugar daily had a higher rate of acne due to an increase in oil production.
 You can still eat cake at your friend’s birthday, just eat responsibly...and yes, cheese and milk are loved by many; but with such tasty non-dairy milk and cheese alternatives, it’s easy to switch it up.

-Oily skin can be the body’s response to dehydration.
+Oily skin can be the body’s response to dehydration and harmful ph levels.
 If you’re dehydrated but also have oily skin, that is often referred to as “combination skin.”
 Drinking enough water sounds simple but it plays such a large role in the look and feel of your skin, that it can’t be understated.